The second moment of the number of integral points on elliptic curves is bounded: Introduction

 \section{Introduction}

-In this paper, we prove several theorems about the number of integral points on elliptic curves over $\Q$.
-We bound the number of integral points using only the rank of the elliptic curve and the higher order divisors of its discriminant, and, using this bound, we show that the second moment of the number of integral points on elliptic curves over $\Q$ is bounded.
-To our knowledge, this is the first instance of an unconditional bound on higher moments for arithmetic data on elliptic curves.
+In this paper, we prove several theorems about the number of integral points on elliptic curves over a number field $K$.
+We bound the number of integral points using the rank of the elliptic curve, the higher order divisors of its discriminant, and the degree and class number of $K$.
+For any finite set $S$ of places of $K$ containing all archimedean places, we also obtain an analogous bound for $S$-integral points.
+Using this bound, which is stronger on average than previous such bounds, we prove that the second moment of the number of ($S$-)integral points on elliptic curves over $K$ is bounded.

-We first give an explicit upper bound on the number of integral points on affine integral Weierstrass models of elliptic curves over $\Q$, depending only on the rank and the number of square divisors of the discriminant of the curve.
+We first give an explicit upper bound on the number of integral points on affine integral Weierstrass models of elliptic curves over $\Q$, depending only on the rank and the number of square divisors of the discriminant of the curve: